Updated October, 2018

 Tony joined The Misphits after leaving The Blue Stars and later, "Ricky and The Rockabouts" before becoming infatuated with Spanish flamenco guitar and he became so proficient that people in Spain can't believe that he is not Spanish.
 He also teaches Flamenco to this day.

-Bob became a college lecturer and then went on to be a multi instrumentalist, turned professional and joined the rock group "Sundance" with whom he made two albums for Decca.
+Bob Bowman became a college lecturer and then went on to be a multi instrumentalist, turned professional and joined the rock group "Sundance" with whom he made two albums for Decca.
 He went on to join The Raymond Froggatt Band and then Billy J. Kramer for short periods, Luv Machine and, Penny Farthing.
 He has also played on recordings by Deep Purple's Glenn Hughes and renowned Fleetwood Mac guitarist Peter Green.

-Over the past two decades he has regularly joined forces with singer/songwriter Emmitt Till with whom he still gigs and plays on recordings.
+Over the past two decades Bob has regularly joined forces with singer/songwriter Emmitt Till with whom he still gigs and plays on recordings.
 As I write, Bob is also very busy with popular local functions band "Play It Again Sam" - check them out on Youtube.

 I offer my thanks to Bob Bowman for his valuable assistance In compiling this article and for the supply of associated images.